Grand jury audio details moments before Breonna Taylor died

 “So it was the third time that we were approaching, it had been like 45 seconds if not a minute,” Hoover said.
 “And then I said, `Let’s go, let’s breach it.’”

-Grand juries typically meet in secret, and releasing testimony and other evidence from their proceedings is rare.
-A court ruled that the content of the proceedings, typically kept secret, should be made public.
-The grand jury in Taylor's case brought no criminal charges against the officers for her killing, angering many in Louisville and around the country and setting off renewed protests.
+According to audio of the call played for the grand jury, Walker told a dispatcher: “Somebody kicked in the door and shot my girlfriend.”

+Walker seemed confused when police interviewed him later.
+He said he didn’t know why police would knock on Taylor’s door.

 Officers had a “no-knock" warrant to search Taylor's apartment for drugs.
-But Attorney General later said officers announced themselves.
-It's a key issue because the officers said they opened fire after Taylor's boyfriend, Kenneth Walker, fired a gunshot at them.
-Walker said he didn't know the men who burst into the home were police.
+But Kentucky Attorney General Daniel Cameron has also said officers announced themselves.

 One law enforcement officer testified that police ultimately never executed the warrant to search Taylor’s apartment.

 “Were drugs money or paraphernalia recovered from apartment 4? ...
-The answer to that is no," the officer said on the recording.
-"They didn’t go forward with executing the initial search warrant that they had for Breonna Taylor’s apartment.”
+The answer to that is no,” said Herman Hall, an investigator for the state attorney general’s office.
+“They didn’t go forward with executing the initial search warrant that they had for Breonna Taylor’s apartment.”

 Cameron, a Republican and the state's first African American attorney general, has acknowledged that he did not recommend homicide charges for the officers involved.